For more than 30 years, Participate Learning has recruited and placed thousands of international teachers from 28 countries in US classrooms.

 Participate Learning offers every international teacher intensive, ongoing support and coaching.
 Careful school placement ensures satisfaction for both the ambassador and the school community.

 Ambassadors receive ongoing support to aid their transitions to their North Carolina, South Carolina and Virginia schools and communities.

 Participate Learning supports international teachers with:

 - Arrival orientation covering US teaching policies and cultural adjustments

 - Annual conference for new ambassadors to learn and share practical classroom tips

 - 24/7 phone, email and online support from Participate Learning staff

-In Participate Learning’s 2017 Impact Report, teachers cited high program satisfaction due to:
+In Participate Learning’s 2017 Impact Report, ambassadors cited high program satisfaction due to:

 - Positive school environment